SKIPS FOR BULK WASTE are located across the Estate at various locations.

 Consoles are provided and installed on request and are free of charge.

-If larger adhoc quantities arise from clear outs etc William Tracey Group will provide bags and arrange uplifts.
+If larger adhoc quantities arise from clear outs etc Enva will provide bags and arrange uplifts.
 This can be arranged by emailing William Tracey Group.

 For smaller irregular uplifts, the contractor will provide an uplift service but it may be that such small quantities justify the use of a shredder and final disposal into paper recycling containers.